slilichenko/adk-playground/best-practices/README.md

 ## Low level details

 Remember, ADK is just a sophisticated wrapper around LLM models.
-It does a lot of tricks to make certain constructs to appear simple, but at the end of the day it all results in an LLM call.
+It does a lot of tricks to make certain constructs appear simple (e.g., allowing an agent to have sub-agents), but at the end of the day it all results in an LLM call.
 It is often extremely useful to see request/response payloads of the LLM API calls.
-Depending on the model this can be done differently.

 For Gemini models accessed via Vertex AI you can [configure request/response logging](https://docs.cloud.google.com/vertex-ai/generative-ai/docs/multimodal/request-response-logging).